FaresElabasery/Mealify/README.md

 - **Theme Switcher:** Toggle between light and dark themes using a checkbox in the navbar.
 - **Header Section:** Hero image and call-to-action buttons.
 - **Chefs Section:** Dynamically generated chef cards using JavaScript.
-- **Gallery Section:** Grid of food images with overlay descriptions.
+- **Gallery Section:** Dynamically generated grid of food images with overlay descriptions using JavaScript.
 - **Contact Section:** Google Maps embed, contact info, and a contact form.
 - **Footer:** Logo, newsletter subscription, quick links, and contact details.